Skip to content

 Python Driver (pip)

-Using a Python virtual environment is recommended.
-Open a terminal and install Velr inside a virtual environment:
+Using a Python virtual environment is recommended:

 python3 -m venv .venv